Y'all Is Fantasy Island: In Faceless Towns Forever

 The trio of Stafford, Blair and McCall recorded the debut album In Faceless Towns Forever during a 19-hour session in an abandoned house in their hometown.
 The album was released in 2006 on Falkirk-based indie label Panic in Year Zero and distributed by Cargo Records.

 The LP received much acclaim from the Scottish Music Press, drawing comparisons to Leonard Cohen, Ry Cooder, and fellow Falkirk musicians Arab Strap.

 Rescue Weekend

 The outfit's second album was written in autumn/winter 2006 and recorded during three days in February 2007 in Homegrown Studios, a converted farmhouse studio in rural Falkirk.
 The LP was originally conceived as a solo album for Stafford.
 He and Tosh added guitarist/bassist pianist Robert Lesiuk, pedal steel guitarist Alister Bruce and saxophonist Bruce Mechie.
 Kim Moore from Glasgow band Zoey Van Goey provided viola and vocals on the track "High Hopes, Lost Love & Ruined Lives".
 Rescue Weekend was a lyrical departure for Stafford and saw him assuming the position of imaginary characters with each song following a narrative.
-The LP received The Skinny's Album Of The Month and was acclaimed by the magazines Plan B and The List.
+The LP received a 4* review from The Skinny and was acclaimed by magazines Plan B and The List.
 It was issued on the band's own DIY label Wise Blood in May 2008.